alnmonkey/ttv-lol-pro/PRIVACY.md

 ## Local Ad-Bypass Logging

 TTV LOL PRO logs instances where ads bypass the ad-blocking mechanism.
 These logs are stored locally on the user's device and can be viewed, disabled, or cleared through the extension’s settings.
-Users may choose to send these logs for analysis, with no personally identifiable information collected.
+Users may choose to send these logs to the TTV LOL PRO developers for analysis.
 To minimize storage, log entries are automatically deleted after seven days.

 [^1]: HTTP, HTTPS, SOCKS4, and SOCKS5